phpzio/translatepress/readme.txt

 6. Menu Language Switcher

 == Changelog ==

+= 1.0.5 =
+* Added possibility to edit gettext strings from themes and plugins from english to english, without adding another language.
+Basically, string-replace functionality.
+* We now can translate text input placeholders
+* We have a way of translating emails using the conditional language shortcode [trp_language language="en_US"] English only content [/trp_language]
+* Fixed issues with some elements that contained new lines and \u00a0 at the start of the strings

 = 1.0.4 =
 * Fixed issues with the pencil select icon in the translation editor not showing up in certain cases on the button element